Natural Ways to Support Healthy Eye Pressure

 - Questions about exercise, pregnancy, or major lifestyle changes

-Conclusion: A Supportive, Science Informed Approach to Eye Wellness
+A Supportive, Science-Informed Approach to Eye Wellness

-Supporting healthy eye pressure naturally is not about finding a single magic solution.
+Supporting healthy eye pressure naturally is not about finding a single solution.
 It is about building a daily routine that supports your eyes from multiple angles:

-- Regular movement and gentle aerobic exercise
+- Regular moderate aerobic exercise

 - Stress reduction and deep breathing